-All contributors to that issue and any issue from last year will receive a copy.
+All contributors to Issue #1 and any issue from last year receive a copy of that print issue.
 If you'd like a copy of the most recent print issue, please send a check for $10 made out to Chapman University (with Tabula Poetica on the subject line) to Tabula Poetica, Department of English, Chapman University, One University Drive, Orange, CA 92866.
 Or visit our donations page for membership that includes a copy of the print issue.
-Copies will also be available at our AWP bookfair table (BB32), where we will feature signings by authors affiliated with Tabula Poetica.
+Copies are also be available at our AWP bookfair table, where we feature signings by authors affiliated with Tabula Poetica.

 TAB: The Journal of Poetry & Poetics is part of Tabula Poetica: The Center for Poetry at Chapman University.
 You can find out more about Tabula Poetica, including its annual Poetry Reading Series and outreach, at www.chapman.edu/poetry.

-We welcome submissions of poems from established and emerging poets as well as critical essays, creative nonfiction, interviews, and reviews.
-TAB will reach an audience of poets, poetry readers and appreciators, poetry scholars and critics, and students of poetry.
+We welcome submissions of poems from established and emerging poets as well as critical essays, creative nonfiction, and interviews.
+Book reviews are written by our MFA students, and we welcome review copies of new poetry collections.
+TAB reaches an audience of poets, poetry readers and appreciators, poetry scholars and critics, and students of poetry.

 TAB launched in January 2013 with a print issue featuring Tabula Poetica visiting writers.
-Print issues will appear annually in January.
-Monthly electronic issues run February through December.
+Print issues appear annually in January.
+Electronic issues run February through December, published on the second Wednesday of each month.
 The two formats allow us to experiment with design and materiality in this age in which print and electronic dissemination coexist.
-Please read the Design Statement in the Front Matter of the electronic issues for additional explanation of our approach.
+Please read the Design Statement in the Front Matter of any electronic issue for additional explanation of our approach.

 To support Tabula Poetica, visit our donations page.